AtsushiSakai/PythonRobotics/README.md

 2. Minimum dependency.

-3. Easy to read for understanding the algorithm's basic idea.
+3. Easy to read for understanding each algorithm's basic idea.

 # Requirements